Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Introduction

-To tackle these few-shot learning problems, we explore the use of meta learning for action recognition.
+To tackle few-shot learning problems, we explore the use of meta learning for action recognition.
 Recent work~\cite{finn2017model,finn2018probabilistic,ravi2017} successfully applied meta learning to image classification tasks; however, its use for video classification has received less attention~\cite{finn2017model}.
 We build on the Model-Agnostic Meta-Learning (MAML) algorithm~\cite{finn2017model}, combining it with an attention mechanism to improve its performance on temporal sequences.
 We call this approach Attentive MAML (A-MAML).

 We validate a complete pipeline (Section~\ref{sec:approach}) for transferring first-person action representations across datasets and classes.
-Our ablation studies yield further insights into the nuances of performing such transfer (Section~\ref{sec:experiments}).
+Ablation studies yield insights into the nuances of performing such transfer (Section~\ref{sec:experiments}).
 Figure~\ref{fig:teaser} depicts our use of multiple contextual cues trained on their respective datasets and used in our investigation to demonstrate multiple transfer learning tasks.

-Our contributions are summarized as follows: \begin{enumerate} \item We introduce strong priors for object and action context that decouple foreground action from background appearance in first-person videos including hand regions as hard focus-of-attention cues, grasp-classification, class-agnostic object-object interactions, and hand trajectory.
-Crucially, we demonstrate successful transfer of these cue extractors from diverse image-only datasets. \item We highlight the effectiveness of these powerful domain cues in the context of transfer learning, for both inter-class and inter-dataset transfer.
-We perform a thorough evaluation across two large-scale first-person action recognition datasets, outperforming both powerful ablative baselines as well as state-of-the-art approaches for action classification. \item We explore the use of meta learning in action recognition scenarios and propose Attentive MAML, an algorithm combining MAML~\cite{finn2017model} with an attention mechanism for simplified and more effective training. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We introduce strong priors for object and action context, that decouple foreground action from background appearance in first-person videos.
+Object and action context includes hand regions as hard focus-of-attention cues, grasp classification, class-agnostic object-object interactions, and hand trajectory. {\em We demonstrate successful transfer of these image-only cues, derived from diverse image-only datasets, to video action recognition}.
+To the best of our knowledge, we are the first to combine multiple hand-crafted cues in the context of few-shot learning, for first-person action recognition. \item We demonstrate the effectiveness of these domain cues in the context of transfer learning, for both inter-class and inter-dataset transfer.
+We perform a thorough evaluation across two large-scale first-person action recognition datasets, outperforming both significant ablative baselines as well as state-of-the-art action classification approaches. \item We propose Attentive MAML, which combines MAML~\cite{finn2017model} with an attention mechanism for effective training for few-shot learning. \end{enumerate}